Chapter 1: A Boy with Wings

 Pavel did look the part of a geek with his wire-frame glasses.
 Plus all his inventions—like the wings Theo planned to try out today—added to that illusion.
 But, he also enjoyed the outdoors and sports, and had tons of friends.

-“Herbs, not weeds, you dork.”
+“Miracle herbs, not weeds, you dork.”
 Nia shook her head, and a single dark curl in the middle of her forehead lingered on her nose.
-“We already got them earlier this morning.”
+“We already got them at dawn.”

-Today’s celebration was a long-held ritual to protect girls from dragons.
-The women claimed the plants held healing and protective powers when picked at dawn on June 24.
-They twisted the miracle herbs into a giant, gate-like wreath the older girls stepped through.
-Theo had no clue how that was supposed to prevent dragons like Zmey and his sister, Lamia, from carrying them off, but villagers had performed the ceremony for centuries.
+Theo had been bored last year, watching the women and girls twist herbs into a giant, gate-like wreath, but Nia had talked about it non-stop the rest of the day.
+He had no clue how stepping through one was supposed to prevent dragons like Zmey and his sister, Lamia, from carrying off girls, but villagers had performed the ceremony for centuries.
 He grinned at the silly notion.
 Maybe it did work because so far, a dragon hadn’t kidnapped anyone he knew.

 “You didn’t have to tag along with us,” Pavel said under his breath.